YunoHost/apps/README.md

     }
 ```

 N.B. : You can now put `HEAD` as `revision`.
 This way, you won't have to come and update this file each time you change things in your app. *But* this also means that any change to your `master` branch will be made available to everybody.
-Hence, when developping things which are not production-ready, if you use `HEAD` we strongly recommend that you develop in a `testing` branch (for instance) until you consider things stable enough to be merged in `master`.
+Hence, when developing things which are not production-ready, if you use `HEAD` we strongly recommend that you develop in a `testing` branch (for instance) until you consider things stable enough to be merged in `master`.

 #### Helper script